Canop/broot/website/docs/tricks.md

 When you hit `enter` on a directory, it's focused and the filter is reset.

-If you want to keep the filter, for example to search deeper, you may use `:open_stay_filter` instead (and you can bind it to a key shortut).
+If you want to keep the filter, for example to search deeper, you may use `:open_stay_filter` instead (or its shortcut `:osf` and you can bind it to a key shortcut).

-## Run an script or program from broot
+## Run a script or program from broot

 If your system is normally configured, doing `alt`-`enter` on an executable will close broot and executes the file.